InteractiveMechanics/interactivemechanics-jekyll/_posts/2016-06-23-what-working-for-chop-taught-us.markdown

 category:   Process
 thumb:      "/images/uploads/accessible-world-thumb.jpg"
 summary: |
     A primary rule of developing any tool, digital or otherwise, is to start by thinking about who is using it and under what circumstances.
-Recently, we had a chance to design some games or children with physical and mental disabilities.
+Recently, we had a chance to design some games for children with physical and mental disabilities.
 In partnership with the Children's Hospital of Philadelphia (CHOP), we developed a series of hands-free interactive games for the waiting areas in CHOP’s new Buerger Center for Advanced Pediatric Care.

 ---